PyMVPA/PyMVPA/doc/source/devguide.rst

 Classifier-based Sensitivity Analyzers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`~mvpa.measures.base.Sensitivity` behaves exactly like its classifier-independent sibling, but additionally provides support for embedding the necessary classifier and handles its training upon request (boolean `force_train` keyword argument of the constructor).
+A :class:`~mvpa2.measures.base.Sensitivity` behaves exactly like its classifier-independent sibling, but additionally provides support for embedding the necessary classifier and handles its training upon request (boolean `force_train` keyword argument of the constructor).
 Access to the